fonoster/routr/docs/guides/running-with-docker-or-compose.md

-This is a short-guide about running the dockerized version of Routr Server.
+This is a short guide about running the dockerized version of Routr Server.

 ## Run Environment

 Run environment variables are used in the entry point script to render configuration templates.
-The values of this variables can be specified during docker run, or in Kubernetes manifests in the env array.
+The values of these variables can be specified during docker run, or in Kubernetes manifests in the env array.

 - ROUTR_JAVA_OPTS
 - ROUTR_EXTERN_ADDR